ovh/docs/pages/cloud/dedicated/disk_replacement/guide.en-gb.md

 ---
 title: Disk replacement
 slug: disk-replacement
-excerpt: This guide explains you the steps to follow in case of a disk replacement.
+excerpt: This guide will show you the steps to follow if you require a disk replacement.
 section: Server Management
 ---